-How can the Andrew Goodman Foundation (AGF) help?
-The Andrew Goodman Foundation provides voter education and support.
-The AGF funds programs, provides ambassador stipends and offers training for our Vote Everywhere Ambassadors.
+How can the Campus Vote Project (CVP) help?
+The Campus Vote Project provides voter education and support to campuses across the country.
+The CVP funds programs, provides stipends, and offers training for our Campus Vote Project Democracy Fellows.

 Which office at Kutztown can assist with voting-related questions?
 The Office of Student Involvement located in McFarland Student Union 153 can assist.
 Email the office at email@example.com.

 Institute for Democracy & Higher Education's (IDHE) National Study of Learning, Voting, and Engagement (NSLVE, pronounced n-solve) is the nation’s largest study of college and university student voting.
 Institutions must opt-in to the study, and at this time, nearly 1,200 campuses of all types—community colleges, research universities, minority-serving and women’s colleges, state universities, and private institutions—participate.
 The dataset reflects all 50 states and the District of Columbia and includes 49 of the nation’s 50 flagship schools.
 IDHE uses de-identified student records to ensure student privacy.
 The 2020 dataset is robust with 8,880,700 voting-eligible students representing 1,051 colleges and universities.